 Ways to prepare for interview: Read the newspaper or a news magazine regularly.
 Compile statistics relating to your social impact initiative.
 Become an expert in your specific area of concern with your social impact initiative.
 Learn facts, trends, differing methods, etc. that exist in our state or nation and know which methods persuade you most.
 Ask yourself every possible question you can think of and formulate responses in your head.
 Know your opinion on controversial subjects in the news or related to your platform.
 Practice with someone acting as a judge.
 Get constructive criticism and use it to your benefit.
 Watch yourself speak in front of a mirror or on video.
 Remember judges do not want to hear a wishy-washy response.
 Know your opinions and why you believe the way you do.

-Talent is 40% of your score.
+Talent -- 20% of your score.
 Your talent routine may not exceed 90 seconds, but can be less.

 If you need special props other than microphones, please let Sara Frankenstein know.
 We no longer allow aerial silks for the talent competition.
 Your attire should complement the performance you are delivering.
 Judges are looking for your personality, interpretive ability, skill level, stage presence, and entertainment value.

 No live accompaniment is allowed.
 All background music must be on thumb drive or emailed only.
 You must bring a thumb drive of your background music with you to rehearsal if you do not email it prior to.
 Backup voices are allowed only if there is no melody being sung on the accompaniment CD.
 Your talent must be demonstrated on stage as a live performance.
 It should be memorized if possible.
 Talent accompaniment on anything other than thumb drives or emailed will NOT be allowed.
 You can find 90-second accompaniment tracks at www.musicalcreations.com, or create your own.
 Bring your back-up thumb drives to rehearsal with your name and cell phone number.

 HERStory Option: HER Story™ – Miss America Opportunity